dpleshkov/starblast-modding-plus/README.md

 ## How to use

 Open up the `main.js` file, use the code in there as a starting template for your next mod.
+See `docs.md` for a documentation.

 ## How to contribute